mirrorz-org/mirrorz/README.md

 #### Parser, local new static files

-To debug one `src/parser` with new site json in `static/json/site`, use
+To debug one parser from `src/config/parser` with new site json in `src/config/json-site`, use

 ```
 yarn --frozen-lockfile